 In addition to membership, Ochre Print Studio offers two annual Artist’s Residencies and a programme of three-monthly Intern/Traineeships.
 Meanwhile, technicians and those helping with the day-to-day running of the studio are offered in-lieu printing time for the work they do to support the studio.

-The provision of non-toxic printmaking methods is at the core of our ethos.
+The provision of less-toxic printmaking methods is at the core of our ethos.

 Health & Safety Equipment